 I realized this a few years ago after taking advice from people who had attained native-like pronunciation in English as an L2, like Luca Lampariello and Vladimir Skultety.
 These guys got their impressive accents by slowing way, way down and mastering little chunks of words and their intonation.

 This episode of the Language is Culture podcast is an interview with Vladimir, where he details his approach to learning by “mass listening”: listening actively with complete focus for as long as possible.
 Two of his points leap out at me as being crucial:

 Essentially, drench yourself in the words so many times that you start to hear them the way a native speaker does and they start bouncing around in your brain.
 If you want to improve your pronunciation (and speaking in general), you can then repeat the words along with the audio, analyzing them as you go, as Luca does.

-You might recoil in horror, but guess what?
-Now I can reproduce that conversation and every expression in it from memory with good intonation and pronunciation, and I can listen to it effortlessly.
+That may sound like a long time to listen to a short conversation, but now I can reproduce that conversation and every expression in it from memory with good intonation and pronunciation, and I can listen to it effortlessly.
 I can also use the same expressions without thinking when I need to in a conversation.
 I can also write it from memory with the correct spelling because I drilled that, too.
-I can even tell the difference between a Rio accent and a São Paulo accent now, because I paid attention to the little details in their voices.
+I can even tell the difference between a Rio accent and a São Paulo accent now, because after all that listening, you can’t help but notice the little details in their voices.
 All this after one 21-second conversation!

-Come again? is an app I made to help with the process.
+Come again? is an app I made to help with this sort of training.
 Most audio apps like VLC and iTunes allow you to skip back and forth while listening, but the intervals are usually too long and the keyboard shortcuts too inconvenient (and sometimes don’t even work).
 I made Come again? as an audio player dedicated to training your listening.